Suffering from parental boredom? Sometimes playing with kids get tiresome. Here are tips for those days when you’re bored playing with your kids.

 - Why Too Many Toys Can Be Bad for Kids

 - 5 Reasons I Suck at Being a Mom Sometimes

 - How to Exercise with a Baby

-How do you handle parental boredom at home?
+How do you cope when you’re bored playing with your kids?
 What are your favorite (and not-so-favorite) activities to do with your kids?
 Let us know in the comments below!

 Get time management strategies, FREE!

 Do you feel overwhelmed balancing the needs of your family and your role as a mom?
 Struggling to find the time to get everything done?
 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!